 ½ cup of Tamarhindi sauce in a jar (available at Persian, Syrian, or Indian markets)

 Salt and pepper

 1 tablespoon Baharat seasoning

 Rinse the black eyed peas and check them over for any defects.
 Set the peas in a bowl of cool water to soak for a couple of hours or overnight.
 Fill a large stock pot with 3 quarts of water, add peas, and bring to a boil.
 Turn them down to a simmer and cook for 1 and ½ hours.
 In the meantime, prepare the other ingredients.

 Slice each long piece of short rib into 3 or 4 pieces.
 Season the meat with salt and pepper.
 Heat a large Dutch oven, and then add the safflower oil.
 Swish the oil around to cover the bottom of the pan and then add the short rib pieces.
 Sear the pieces and remove each piece from the pan once it is gold crusted and set aside on a plate.

 When all of the pieces of short ribs are seared, turn the heat down a bit and add the onions and garlic.
-Sauté a bit, season with salt and pepper, and then add the parsley.
-Stir all together and then add the cooked beans with their liquid.
-Add the cinnamon and baharat, add the tomatoes, tamarhindi, and seared meat along with any juices that have collected on the plate.
-Cover the beans with a tight fitting heavy lid.
+Sauté a bit, season with salt and pepper, add the parsley, stir together.
+Add the cooked beans with their liquid.
+Season with cinnamon and baharat, pour in tomatoes and tamarhindi.
+Finally place seared meat along with any juices that have collected on the plate in the mix.
+Lastly add the dried plums and apricots.
+Cover beans with a tight fitting heavy lid.
 When the beans come to a boil, turn down the heat, and let it cook on low heat for about three hours.
 The dish should be well blended and very fragrant.
 The meat falls off the bones when it is ready and the beans are very tender.
 The entire individual ingredients meld together to create a wonderful taste.
 Serve as a main course stew, or an appetizer portion or side dish.